LGBT paths to parenthood

-If you decide to look for donor insemination, it's generally better to go to a licensed clinic where the sperm is screened to ensure it's free from sexually transmitted infections and certain genetic disorders.
+If you decide to look for donor insemination, it's better to go to a licensed clinic where the sperm is screened.
+This ensures that the sperm is free from sexually transmitted infections and certain genetic disorders.
 Fertility clinics also have support and legal advice on hand.

-Thanks to recent changes in the law, lesbian couples who are civil partners at the time of conception and conceive a child through donor insemination – either at a licensed clinic or by private arrangement at home – will now both automatically be treated as their child's legal parents.
+Lesbian couples who are civil partners at the time of conception and conceive a child through donor insemination – either at a licensed clinic or by private arrangement at home – are both treated as their child's legal parents.

 But when non-civil partners conceive through donor insemination by private arrangement at home, the non-birth mother has no legal parenthood and will have to adopt the child to obtain parental rights.

 For more information:

 This is when 2 or more people team up to conceive and parent children together.
 Co-parenting arrangements can be made between 2 single people, a single person and a couple, or 2 couples.

 As a co-parent, you will not have sole custody of the child.
 It's advisable to get legal advice at an early stage of your planning.

 There are many details to be worked out, such as what role each parent will take, how financial costs will be split, and the degree of involvement each will have with the child.

 For more information, read about co-parenting on the Stonewall website.

 Adoption or fostering for LGBT couples